SunPowered/marathon/doc/marathon.md

-%Marathon Manual
+%Marathon v0.9.3 Manual
 %
-%April 1, 2013
+%April 6, 2013

 # Introduction #

 Marathon is a Python script designed to iteratively rotate molecules read from Protein Data Bank files.
 All rotations along a given lattice are performed for each branch in a molecule and the results are printed to output files.
 Plotting of the iterations is also provided.
-Currently lattices along the 90 degree and 45 degree unit are supported.
+Currently rotations along a cubic and face centered cubic  (triangular) lattices are supported.
+The program ensures that no immediate bond overlap will occur.
+It can optionally print the overlapping bonds to a file.
+The script is also able to iteratively calculate the Root Mean Square Distance  (RMSD) of the molecule and print this to a file.

 # Usage #

-The script is intended to be run from the command line.
+The script is intended to be run from the command line, using the Python interpreter version 2.7+.

 ## Requirements ##

-Marathon requires [Python v2.7](), as well as the python packages [numpy]() and (Optional for plotting) [matplotlib]().
+Marathon requires [Python v2.7](http://www.python.org), as well as the python packages [numpy](http://www.numpy.org/) and (Optional for plotting) [matplotlib](http://www.matplotlib.org).
 To install the requirements it is advised to use the python `easy_install` or the more recent `pip`, ie:

 	pip install numpy
 	pip install matplotlib

+There is optionally a `requirements.txt` file provided.
+When installing on a new system or a virtual environment, this file can be used with `pip` to install all necessary packages

+	pip install -r requirements.txt

 ### Mac OSX ###